AaronBratcher/AgileDB/README.md

 let data = try!
 JSONSerialization.data(withJSONObject: dict, options: .prettyPrinted) let json = String(data: data, encoding: .utf8)!
-// the key object in the json value is ignored in the setValue method if AgileDB.shared.setValueInTable(table, for: key, to: json)
+// the key object in the json value is ignored in the setValue method if await AgileDB.shared.setValueInTable(table, for: key, to: json) {
     // success
 } else {
     // handle error